Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Overview

 We focus on the remaining two stages.
 Our goals are twofold: we want to make some general statements that hold for all classes of channels and all input states and we also want to give tighter bounds for cases in which we have more information about the channels and/or input states.
-Our main results can be informally summarised as follows: \begin{enumerate} \item If two channels have exactly the same output for low energy coherent state inputs, they also have the same output for high energy coherent state inputs. \item If two channels have sufficiently similar outputs (i.e., a tightly bounded output distance) for low energy coherent state inputs, they also have a bounded output distance for high energy coherent state inputs.
+Our main results can be informally summarised as follows: \begin{enumerate} \item If two channels have exactly the same output for low energy coherent state inputs, they also have the same output for high energy coherent state inputs.
+If two channels have sufficiently similar outputs (i.e., a tightly bounded output distance) for low energy coherent state inputs, they also have a bounded output distance for high energy coherent state inputs.
 As the channel outputs become more similar for low energy inputs, they also become more similar for high energy inputs (as one bound converges to $0$, the other does too).
 For particular example classes of channels, we derive explicit bounds. \item If two channels have similar outputs for coherent state inputs, they also have a bounded output distance for any input state.
 As the channel outputs become more similar for coherent states, they also become more similar for general inputs.
-We give explicit expressions for particular examples of non-classical states. \end{enumerate} Together, these results show that \textit{out-of-distribution generalisation is possible for every input state and all target channels}.
+We give explicit expressions for particular examples of non-classical states. \end{enumerate} Together, these results show that \textit{out-of-distribution generalisation is possible for every input state and all target channels}, in the sense that a sufficiently small in-distribution error bound can always be translated to an out-of-distribution error bound.
+It is therefore possible to achieve an arbitrarily small error in reproducing the input-output relations for any input state, as long as sufficient samples are taken from the set of low energy coherent states.